yshklarov/percolator/README.md

 interface.
 ImGui supports many platforms and graphics backends, so it should be relatively straightforward to get Percolator to build on your system.

-**Linux**:
+**Linux**: Install SDL2, GLEW, and CMake.
+Then use the standard CMake build procedure, for example:

     $ mkdir build
     $ cd build
     $ cmake ..
-    $ cmake --build . -v
+    $ cmake --build . -v -j8
     $ ./percolator

-**Windows**: We use CMake.
-Load the CMakeLists.txt file in any IDE that supports CMake (e.g., Visual Studio or Qt Creator).
-The Windows build doesn't work yet, sorry!!
+**Windows**: Load the ```CMakeLists.txt``` file in any IDE that supports CMake (e.g., Visual Studio or Qt Creator).
+But the Windows build doesn't work yet, sorry!!

-**OS X**: You are entirely on your own.
-You might try to port Percolator to ImGui's sdl_metal backend.